XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

 # `1.
 Binary System`

 You may have heard that computers work on ones and zeros.
-But almost nobody today actually deal directly with these ones and zeros, but ones and zeros do play a big role in how computers work on the inside.
+But almost nobody today actually deal directly with these ones and zeros, but ones and zeros do play a big role in how computers work on the inside. `Binary` is a `base 2` number system invented by Gottfried Leibniz that is made up of only two numbers: `0` and `1`.

 <p align="center">
    Figure 1: Binary